yunnsbz/101okey/README.md

 You need to launch it in an external terminal

-I wrote this code in my first year of computer science as my first ever programming project with c language so don't expect any professional coding
+I wrote this code in my first year of CSE as my first ever programming project with c language so don't expect any professional coding